Former Utah vice squad lieutenant arrested in prostitution sting

 When police interviewed him on Tuesday, he told detectives that he was "teaching" the women, and that "he just wanted to talk with them," the report states.
 But when detectives pointed out the recorded statements he had previously made, "he admitted to making bad choices."

-Moss was a lieutenant over the St. George Police Department's vice squad, according to investigators, but was forced to resign from the department due to sexual misconduct allegations.
+Moss was with St. George police from 1997 to 2012, rising to the rank of lieutenant over the department's vice squad, according to investigators, but was forced to resign from the department due to sexual misconduct allegations.

 Investigators at Peace Officer Standards and Training received a complaint in 2012 regarding allegations of sex on duty involving Moss.
 He relinquished his police certification in 2013, which according to administrators is the equivalent of having his certification revoked, meaning Moss can never reapply to be a police officer in Utah.